Gisele MacKenzie: Biography

 She was a guest on such shows as The Jack Benny Program; The Dinah Shore Chevy Show; The Ford Show, Starring Tennessee Ernie Ford; The Pat Boone Chevy Showroom; The Bell Telephone Hour; The Colgate Comedy Hour; The Eddie Fisher Show; The George Gobel Show; and The Ed Sullivan Show.
 She acted in Justice.
 She appeared frequently in Las Vegas venues and in numerous North American concerts.
 She did a European tour with Benny.

 In the United States, she replaced the Andrews Sisters as a regular vocalist on "Club 15" and her guest appearance on Mario Lanza's "Coke Time" resulted in Lanza inviting her to join his show's cast every week.
 She also hosted a radio show entitled Airtime at the same time she was appearing on TV's Your Hit Parade.

 In 1952–53, she toured with Jack Benny, who recommended her for Your Hit Parade.
 During her 4-year tenure on that show, "Hard to Get" became a hit.
 She announced in 1957 that she would not be returning to the show for another season.
 She went on to star in her own short lived Saturday night NBC variety program, The Gisele MacKenzie Show, and hosted such guests as Benny, Boris Karloff, Ronald Reagan, Bobby Diamond, and folk singer Jimmie Rodgers; it was cancelled after twentysix weeks.
 She returned to television in 1963 as Sid Caesar's 4th television wife on The Sid Caesar Show, in which she did comedy with Caesar and sang a song each week.
 1959 saw the release of her first of a series of children's albums, "Gisele MacKenzie sings Lullaby and Goodnight".
 The album sold very well and resulted in two more for Cricket Play Hour Records (Pickwick).

 Starting in 1955, during her summer breaks from Your Hit Parade, she added musical comedies to her resume musical theater by starring in such classics as Annie Get Your Gun, The King and I, and South Pacific.

 In 1957 she appeared in the TV drama Love at Fourth Sight.

+In 1959, MacKenzie starred in The Miss and The Missles, an unsold pilot.

 In 1986, she appeared in several episodes as a temporary recast in the role of Katherine Chancellor on The Young and the Restless.
 She expanded her acting credits in the 1990s, making guest appearances on television series including Murder, She Wrote, Boy Meets World, and MacGyver.